Updated: May 13

 I was never an asparagus fan as a youngster.
 My parents primarily focused on spring peas in June, then yellow and green beans in the middle of summer, absolutely delighted with their roadside finds.
 That is still the lure for me, enjoying the bounty delivered from our dedicated farms in Michigan.
 Plus, asparagus are a heck of a lot easier to find then morels.
 I would, however, accept the mushrooms should someone decide to leave them at my doorstep.
 Trust me, I’d find a recipe for their use.

 I was in my thirties when asparagus finally came into my life becoming a favorite for my own dinners.
 I remember serving them with a baked potato and sour cream that I topped with fresh snipped chives taken from an early clump in my own garden.
 I wasn’t fussy about the main course because asparagus and potatoes go with beef, pork, or chicken.
 Now that I have cut back on red meat, and mostly use chicken for making stock, my tastes have evolved to make a vast array of soups.

-This recipe is my own creation but the idea of finishing with Tarragon I learned from the Village Inn in Empire last spring.
+This recipe is my own creation but the idea of finishing with Tarragon I learned from Joe's Friendly Tavern in Empire last spring.
 It adds a very nice flavor.
-Try it.

 Enjoy the May harvest and make the soup, it is truly a mark of springtime in northern Michigan.

 Big white onion chopped